-Princely and the rest of the team take trainings very seriously.
-If you can’t build a bicycle from the ground up, Princely says you won’t get near a Buffalo Bicycle in the field as a mechanic.”
+“If you can’t build a bicycle from the ground up,” Princely says, “you won’t get near a Buffalo Bicycle in the field as a mechanic.”

 They are given hand tools to work with, but they assemble the bike without power tools or the benches used in the assembly facility.
 The workshop is intentionally set up to simulate field conditions.
 Many of the mechanics will set up their shops with little more than a cardboard mat under a tree.

-Trained mechanics receive a uniform, tools, a bike repair manual and basic business and marketing training.
-On average, each of the mechanics trained in Harare will have a built-in market of at least 100 Buffalo Bicycles to service in their area thanks to the Bicycles for Educational Empowerment Programs at area schools.
+Trained mechanics receive a uniform, tools, a bike repair manual, and basic business and marketing training.
+On average, each of the mechanics trained in Harare will have a built-in market of at least 100 Buffalo Bicycles to service in their area, thanks to the education programming at area schools and health clinics.